cbarond/cbarond/README.md

 ## About me

 Hi!
-My name is Caelan and I am a student at MSU Denver.
-I'm currently pursuing a major in Statistical Science and a minor in Computer Science.
+My name is Caelan and I am a graduate of MSU Denver.
+My degree is in Statistical Science with a minor in Computer Science.
 I am proficient with `Python`, `R`, and `SAS`.
 I have also used `SQL`, `MongoDB`, and `Java`.

 ---